-Taking advantage of the lowered barrier to entry
+Taking advantage of the lower barrier of entry

-Although the capabilities provided by big data analytics tools aren't entirely new, three key factors have helped to lower the barrier to entry and enabled a broader spectrum of organizations to consider adopting this type of technology:
+Although the capabilities provided by big data analytics software aren't entirely , three key factors have helped to lower the barrier of entry and enabled a broader spectrum of organizations to consider adopting this technology.

 Simplicity.
 These tools are increasingly designed for and targeted to a nonexpert community of users.
 Early vendor products were embraced by statisticians and mathematicians who not only built models, but also understood the details of how they worked.
-Today's products don't require the user to have an advanced scientific degree to gain business advantage from the resulting models.
+Today's products don't require the user to have an advanced scientific degree to gain business advantages from the resulting models.

-The barriers to adopting big data analytics software have fallen, enabling forward-thinking organizations to rapidly try out and integrate these tools within the enterprise.
+The barriers to adopting tools for big data analytics have fallen, enabling forward-thinking organizations to rapidly try and integrate these tools within the enterprise.
 These organizations share some common characteristics in that they have:

-- A culture of being data/analytics-driven where business sponsors recognize the potential of information in creating corporate value;
+- a culture of being data- and analytics-driven, where business sponsors recognize the potential of information to create corporate value;

-- An environment in which the key stakeholders are aware there's a wide variety of data sources -- some static, and many others dynamically streamed -- that may contribute to analytics processes;
+- an environment in which the key stakeholders are aware there's a wide variety of data sources -- some static and many others dynamically streamed -- that may contribute to analytics processes; and

-In other words, if your company exhibits some or all of these characteristics, it may be poised to take advantage of integrating big data analytics as part of the enterprise technology landscape.
+In other words, if your company exhibits some or all of these characteristics, it may be poised to take advantage of integrating big data analytics as part of its enterprise technology landscape.